 In Everybody Hates Chris, the cops often refuse to help blacks, even when they're black themselves.
 The whole thing is a parody of the 80s.

 Parodied in That Mitchell and Webb Look with their futile attempts to catch the "Identity Killer," whose calling card is that he leaves behind clues to his identity at the scene of each crime.
 Such as, for example, a calling card.
-By the end they have his name, a picture of him, a tape of him committing a murder, his birth certificate, address, mobile number, and him sitting in the police station covered in blood.
+By the end they have his name, a picture of him, a tape of him committing a murder, his birth certificate, address, mobile number, a confession, and him sitting in the police station covered in blood.
 They are baffled.

 Officer Dan on Married... with Children would rather nap under a bridge than respond to a bank robbery.
 He also joins a NO MAAM protest instead of arresting them.